 Patent trolls are especially active in software and general IT industries where patents apparently can cause more harm than good.

 Today’s ubiquitously connected worldwide Internet economy faces new challenges that further erode the traditional role of IP protection as a business model.
-Main culprits include the lax IP laws in other countries (e.g. in China), the “ideas-are-commodity” mentality of the Silicon Valley startup culture and the easy access to new ideas not yet patented.
-In the age of 3D printers, ideas may increasingly become tangible products long before then can be protected by formal patents.
+The main culprits include the lax IP laws in other countries (e.g. in China), the “ideas-are-commodity” mentality of the Silicon Valley startup culture and the easy access to new ideas not yet patented.
+In the age of 3D printers, ideas may increasingly become tangible products long before they can be protected by formal patents.

 Similar developments are also taking place in industries outside of information technology.
 In the pharmaceutical industry, “open-source drug discovery” initiatives like “Open Source Malaria” are on the rise.
 Various initiatives press ahead with the “open-source car” idea.
 Initiatives like the Open Source Hardware Association pursue the idea of generally available electronic product designs.
 Open-source airplanes also seem to be a logical development.
 Financial institutions see a growing demand for shared, open-source solutions.
 The arms industry is strongly interested in the benefits of open source development.

-Such developments indicate a global sentiment against a strict IP legislation.
-Even in the home country of patent lawsuits, the U.S.A., Microsoft is promoting the idea of giving away results of basic research, and even openly supporting open source movements, apparently following the logic: “if you can’t beat them, join them.”
+Such developments indicate a global sentiment against strict IP legislation.
+Even in the home country of patent lawsuits, the U.S.A., Microsoft is promoting the idea of giving away results of basic research, and even openly supporting open-source movements, apparently following the logic: “if you can’t beat them, join them.”

 This trend is accelerating.

 - Innovative products and services will become more quickly available to everyone.
 Instead of closed expert communities, the broader public will increasingly be the first-level evaluator of innovations.